Omar-Bayomi/xml-editor-project/README.md

 ## Deployment

 Once we performed the pipelines, we provided detailed steps and code for deploying the model.
-We created a **streamlit app** with a simple user interface to allow users to access the model to enter the loans data and make predictions about them.
+Our team has developed an intuitive and user-friendly Streamlit application that serves as a powerful tool for making predictions on loan data.
+This application boasts a simple yet effective user interface, designed to effortlessly facilitate user interaction.
+With a seamless interface, users can conveniently input various features related to loans, whether they are numerical or categorical in nature.
+Once the feature values are provided, our app leverages both regression and classification models to generate insightful predictions.
+For regression, users gain predictions on three crucial variables: 'ROI' (Return on Investment), 'EMI' (Equated Monthly Installment), and 'ELA_mean' (Expected Loan Amount mean).
+Meanwhile, the classification model outputs predictions on the 'Status' of the loan.
+Our Streamlit app empowers users to make informed decisions by swiftly and accurately obtaining these predictions, thus adding an extra layer of data-driven decision-making to the loan management process.